point8/cullis/README.md

 ## Quickstart

-You can either convert a single PDF file containing several pagaes or a bunch of image files.
+You can either convert a single PDF file containing several pages or a bunch of image files.

 ### PDF file